biosaxs-dev/molass-develop/chapters/07/documentation.md

 * `conf.py`
 * `index.rst`

+We will give some hints on edition later.

 ### Customize `conf.py`

 * Add the root directory to the system path to ensure the documentation of the current state